Dissipative quantum algorithms for excited-state quantum chemistry

 where $\ket{0}$ is the physical vacuum and the new set of fermionic operators $\{c_{p\sigma}^\dagger, c_{p\sigma}\}$ are defined through the molecular orbital basis transformation:

-In the restricted Hartree-Fock (RHF) method, the density matrices for the two spin channels are constrained to be identical.
+In the restricted Hartree--Fock (RHF) method, the density matrices for the two spin channels are constrained to be identical.
 Consequently, only a single self-consistent eigenvalue problem is solved.
 This produces a spin-independent Fock matrix.
-In contrast, the unrestricted Hartree-Fock (UHF) method allows the two spin channels to have distinct density matrices, which leads to a pair of coupled self-consistent eigenvalue problems and, in general, a block-diagonal Fock matrix of the form $F = F_\alpha \oplus F_\beta$.
+In contrast, the unrestricted Hartree--Fock (UHF) method allows the two spin channels to have distinct density matrices, which leads to a pair of coupled self-consistent eigenvalue problems and, in general, a block-diagonal Fock matrix of the form $F = F_\alpha \oplus F_\beta$.

 For closed-shell molecules, however, the UHF solution often collapses to the restricted limit, with $F_\alpha = F_\beta$.
-This restoration of spin symmetry enforces degeneracies in the orbital spectrum, which in turn lead to degenerate many-body excited states of the Hartree-Fock Hamiltonian $H_{\rm HF}$.
+This restoration of spin symmetry enforces degeneracies in the orbital spectrum, which in turn lead to degenerate many-body excited states of the Hartree--Fock Hamiltonian $H_{\rm HF}$.
 Such degeneracies pose a direct challenge for adiabatic state preparation, since they can induce gap closures along the adiabatic path and cause the evolution to converge to an uncontrolled superposition of configurations.
 We illustrate this issue using the $\rm H_4$ system in its near-equilibrium geometry ($R = 0.7$~{\AA}).
-As shown in \cref{fig:Adiabatic_Eigenvalues}, even when starting from a UHF formalism, the initial Hamiltonian exhibits degenerate levels at the beginning of the adiabatic evolution.
+As shown in Fig.~\ref{fig:Adiabatic_Eigenvalues}, even when starting from a UHF formalism, the initial Hamiltonian exhibits degenerate levels at the beginning of the adiabatic evolution.